The PR BlogDigital PROnline SubculturesFOMO & Digital Trends: You Don't Have To Catch Them All

 The FOMO Filter

 A part of me celebrates the office supplier for taking a chance to try something new.
-“Fortune favours the bold.”
+“Fortune favours the bold,” and so on.

 Still, something must be said about taking unnecessary gambles when there’s plenty of other low-hanging fruit.
 Marketing and communications are fiercely competitive simply because we compete for one of the world’s rare and most valuable natural resources; people’s attention.